Webster's Unabridged Dictionary - Letter T - Page 51

 Toothshell (n.)
 Any species of Dentalium and allied genera having a tooth-shaped shell.
 See Dentalium.

 Toothsome (a.)
-Grateful to the taste; palatable.
+Grateful to the taste; palatable. -- Tooth"some*ly, adv. -- Tooth"some*ness, n.

 Toothwort (n.)
+(Bot.)
 A plant whose roots are fancied to resemble teeth, as certain plants of the genus Lathraea, and various species of Dentaria.
 See Coralwort.

 Toothy (a.)
 Toothed; with teeth.